 In the future Verizon will turn to a technology called dynamic spectrum sharing (DSS) that lets it share spectrum between 4G and 5G.

 Verizon has one of the widest selections of smartphones with models from entry-level devices aimed at first-time users all the way up to flagships.
-It also has a couple of phones that fold or have unique designs.
-Examples here include the Motorola Razr and LG Wing.
+It also has phones that fold or have unique designs like the Motorola Razr for example.